WWL Tenants - Terms of Use

 Task 1 - Remove the application administrator from Chris Green

-This task will use an alternative method to remove the assigned role; it will use the Roles and administrators option in Azure AD.
+This task will use an alternative method to remove the assigned role; it will use the Roles and administrators option in Microsoft Entra ID.

-1. If you are not already logged in as your Global Admin, launch the Azure Portal and log in now.
+1. If you are not already logged in as an Admin, launch the Microsoft Entra admin center and log in now.

-2. In the search box type Azure Active Directory and launch Azure AD.
+2. In the search box type Roles and then launch Microsoft Entra roles and administration.

-3. In Azure Active Directory, select Roles and administrators, and then select the Application administrator role from the list.
+3. In All roles of Roles and administrators, select the Application administrator role from the list.

-3. Select X Remove assignments from the options at the top of the dialog.
+6. Select Remove from the options at the top of the dialog.

 Exercise 4 - Bulk import of users